2014 Agra religious conversions: Reactions

 The Uttar Pradesh Minorities Commission, which visited Agra on a fact-finding mission, has stated that the conversion programme was an "act of fraud."

 The ruling party of India, Bharatiya Janata Party (BJP), which is itself a member of the RSS-affiliated Sangh Parivar, has distanced itself from the fraudulent conversions.
 Mukhtar Abbas Naqvi, the Minister of State for Parliamentary Affairs, has stated that State Police are taking action.
 The BJP President Amit Shah has stated that BJP had no role in the conversions.
 However, Vinay Katiyar, the BJP Member of Parliament from Uttar Pradesh and a former leader of Bajrang Dal, said that the conversions were voluntary.
 The Prime Minister Narendra Modi is reported to have told the party parliamentarians to keep the development agenda in focus and not cross the "Lakshman rekha" (line in the sand) regarding the issue of conversions.

+The Minister of Parliamentary Affairs, Venkaiah Naidu, urged the opposition parties not to politicise the issue and said, "There is no threat to the integrity of the country [due to Agra mass conversion]".

 In the Upper House of the Indian Parliament, all the opposition parties united under the Congress party's leadership, and demanded that the Prime Minister Narendra Modi should reply to the issue of forcible religious conversions.
 As the Prime Minister did not respond, the Parliament appeared to be log-jammed.
 The BJP challenged the opposition parties to support an "anti-conversion bill" that outlaws religious conversions using coercion and inducement.

 The proposed conversion programme in Aligarh on the Christmas day has been blocked by the Uttar Pradesh Police.
 It will not be allowed under "any circumstance," said the Aligarh Police chief.
 The Dharam Jagaran Samiti has postponed its programme scheduled for the Christmas day, reportedly on orders from the Rashtriya Swayamsevak Sangh.
 But it said that the long-run conversion programmes will continue.
 "Our target is to make India a Hindu Rashtra by 2021.
 The Muslims and Christians don’t have any right to stay here.
 So they would either be converted to Hinduism or forced to run away from here," said the Samiti leader Rajeshwar Singh.

 A Muslim cleric, Salim Ahmed, who heads the Babri Masjid Action Committee (BMAC), speaking at a programme of the organisation attended by 1,500 people, said that he would wage a war against the country if incidents of religious conversions were not checked.
 The video of his speech has been released to the public.
 Other Muslim religious groups have echoed the sentiment.
 The Darul Uloom of Deoband seminary plans to activate its conversion-prevention wing, Fitna-e-Irtehad, using its network of clerics nationwide.
 The Shahi Imam of Delhi's Jama Masjid declared that he would launch a ghar ghar Islam (Islam in every house) campaign to proselytise and renew the faith.
 "Muslims have sacrificed their lives for the unity of this country.
 Now be prepared to sacrifice your lives to save secularism," he said.